Best State to Start a Business: Everything You Need to Know

 - In Wisconsin, the rate of residents here becoming entrepreneurs averages monthly at barely above two-tenths of a percent, and the state has the absolute lowest opportunity share.

 If you need help with finding the best state to start a business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.